soficis/VibeTranslate/README.md

-# TranslateVibe 🎉
+# VibeTranslate 🎉t

 A collection of translation applications built in different languages and frameworks, all implementing the same core functionality: **English ↔ Japanese back-translation** for content quality evaluation and linguistic analysis.

 ## 🌟 Overview

-TranslateVibe is a polyglot project showcasing how the same application can be implemented across multiple programming languages and UI frameworks.
+VibeTranslate is a polyglot project showcasing how the same application can be implemented across multiple programming languages and UI frameworks.
 Each implementation maintains the same core features while leveraging language-specific strengths and platform capabilities.

 ### 🎯 Core Functionality
 - **Back-translation**: English → Japanese → English using Google Translate APIs